Business Continuity Disaster Recovery (BCDR)

-Back to Basics: Key Elements of a Strong BCDR Program
+Back to Basics Key Elements of a Strong BCDR Program

 Break the acronym into it’s two components and it’s easier to understand.

-Business Continuity (BC) refers to strategies and procedures in place that can ensure critical business functions continue during and after a disruption.
+• Business Continuity (BC) refers to strategies and procedures in place that can ensure critical business functions continue during and after a disruption.

-Disaster Recovery (DR) focuses on restoring IT systems and data access following an incident.
+• Disaster Recovery (DR) focuses on restoring IT systems and data access following an incident.

-Why is it important?
+Why is BCDR Important?

-Positively, combining these two practices and putting them into centralized place, a BCDR plan brings you resilience.
+Positively, combining these two practices and putting them into centralized place, a BCDR plan brings you strong business resilience.
 With business continuity planning and disaster recovery strategies, you minimize your downtime and safeguard your essential operations when you plan ahead for the worst-case scenarios.
 For example, privacy risks are increasingly important with cautionary tales from Ticketmaster to Snowflake.
 So, testing and measuring current plans against, say, the NIST Privacy Framework and other standards in your BCDR planning can help ensure that your program not only addresses traditional business continuity and disaster recovery concerns but also proactively manages privacy risks.

 But also think of the negative cost (and consequences) of neglecting a BCDR.
 It can be severe.
 Think of how many businesses were brought to a halt due to inadequate disaster recovery plans, for example, when a hurricane swept into their city and knocked out the power.
 Or when a data breach occurred, and companies didn’t have adequate backup, storage, recovery.